anupyldd/nmtest/README.md

           - Multiplication (main.cpp:167)
 ```

-The `Errors` occur when there's an unhandled exception in the test, setup, or teardown function.
+The `Errors` occur when there's an unhandled exception in the test, setup, or teardown function,
+or if the test function is missing.

 #### Running and Filtering